ctrl defines the rules.

 shft executes them.

 Every developer using Claude Code or Copilot hits the same walls.
 Context degrades mid-task.
 Instructions drift between machines.
 Secrets leak into the conversation.
 Irrelevant rules load for every project.
-One repo fixes all four.
+One repo fixes all four — and hardens AFK Docker runs with per-iteration, short-lived credentials instead of long-lived token reuse.

 Context degrades mid-task.
 The agent repeats itself, compaction loses nuance, quality drops.
 A fresh conversation has no idea where things left off.